Periodic Strategies: A New Solution Concept and an Algorithm for NonTrivial Strategic Form Games: Periodic Strategies in Strategic Form Games--Definitions--Pure Strategies Case

 Before closing this section, let us briefly comment on the case of extensive form games and periodicity.
-Since every perfect information extensive form game has a strategic form game representative, then all the previous apply to extensive form games.
-The difference is that the strategic form representative of an extensive form game has many degeneracies, so we may have many periodicity cycles corresponding to a specific action.
-But we omit for brevity this study since in general all the previous apply.
+Since every perfect information extensive form game has a strategic form game representation, all arguments apply to extensive form games.
+The difference is that the strategic form representation of an extensive form game has many degeneracies, so we may have many periodicity cycles corresponding to a specific action.
+Here, however, this will not be analyzed further.